BharathSimhaK/BharathSimhaK/README.md

 🤝 As a National Service Scheme (NSS) volunteer, I have dedicated over 240 hours of social service during my undergraduate studies.
 I am committed to giving back to my community through data science.

-✉️ If you are looking for a data scientist with a strong foundation in data science, excellent problem-solving skills, and a passion for driving business insights, please feel free to  with me, I would be happy to discuss potential opportunities and how I can contribute to your organization.
+✉️ If you are looking for a data scientist with a strong foundation in data science, excellent problem-solving skills, and a passion for driving business insights, please feel free to reach me, I would be happy to discuss potential opportunities and how I can contribute to your organization.

 - 📫 Reach me at: **bharathsimhakarumudi@gmail.com**